Nikolay Tsiskaridze: Public positions

 In July 2011, Tsiskaridze was appointed a member of the President's Council for Culture and Arts.

-In October 2013, Tsiskaridze was appointed a director of the prestigious Vaganova Academy of Russian Ballet in Saint Petersburg (est. in 1738) by order of the Culture Minister.
+In October 2013, Tsiskaridze was appointed a director of the Vaganova Academy of Russian Ballet in Saint Petersburg (est. in 1738) by order of the Culture Minister.
 In a year he was promoted to the full Rector of the institution.

 In 2014, Tsiskaridze graduated as a Master of Law at Kutafin Moscow State Law University.

 In March 2014, he signed a letter in support of the position of the President of Russia Vladimir Putin on Russia's military intervention in Ukraine.

-On 29 November 2014, Tsiskaridze was formally confirmed as a Rector of the Vaganova Academy in an unopposed election, winning 227 of the 244 possible votes which include professors, students, and even school canteen workers.
-Even though his appointment a year earlier caused a scandal, Tsiskaridze won the support of the staff with his hard work and significant results – improving the quality of education at the Academy, raising the funds for the school equipment and furnishing, negotiating various collaborations with other well-known schools and theatres, bringing the new repertoire broadening the range of opportunities for graduates.
+On 29 November 2014, Tsiskaridze was formally confirmed as a Rector of the Vaganova Academy in an unopposed election, winning 227 of the 244 possible votes which include professors, students, and school canteen workers.
+Even though his appointment a year earlier caused a scandal, Tsiskaridze won the support of the staff with his hard work and significant results – improving the quality of education at the Academy, raising the funds for the school equipment and furnishing, negotiating various collaborations with other schools and theatres, bringing the new repertoire broadening the range of opportunities for graduates.

 The trustees of Tokyo Ballet Academy have granted to Nikolay Tsiskaridze the status of professor emeritus.
 The artistic director of Tokyo Ballet Academy, Dr. Etsuro Satomi, signed the letter about it on 11 February 2015.